Best Air Purifier for Small Room: What Actually Works

 Avoid:

-Placing the unit in a tight corner
+placing the unit in a tight corner;

-Positioning it behind furniture
+positioning it behind furniture;

-6–12 inches away from walls
+6–12 inches away from walls;

 When a Compact Model Is Enough

-A compact purifier works well if:
+A compact purifier can work well if:

-The room is under 250 sq ft
+the room is under 250 sq ft;

-Doors remain mostly closed
+doors remain mostly closed;

-Ceiling height is standard
+ceiling height is standard;

-You run the purifier consistently
+you run the purifier consistently;

 Many small-room models are designed specifically for: